 Hi, my name is Robert.
 I am neither a Veteran nor an employee of the VA.
-I am just an “average Joe” who works in medical research.
+I am just an “average Joe” who works in medical science.
 So how did I come to write this book?
 Well my father was a disabled Vet (WWII), my wife is a disabled Vet (Gulf War), many of my friends are Veterans (GWOT, Gulf War, Vietnam) (some disabled and some perfectly healthy), and I have several friends and acquaintances who work for the VA – mostly for the benefits division of the VA (VBA).
 So I have great appreciation and respect for what US Veterans have done and what they have been through.
 In addition, I’ve seen first hand the challenges that disabled Veterans have had to go through when dealing with the VA, particularly when it comes to benefit claims.

 On the other side of the fence, I’ve heard a lot of inside information and stories during b–ch sessions from my friends who work for the VBA, some of whom are Veterans themselves.
 They truly do their best to help Veterans but are sometimes stifled by bureaucracy.
 Other times Veterans make mistakes in how they file their claims, and because “the law is the law”, there is nothing VA employees can do to help them.
 There are a lot of things everyday grunt VBA employees would like Veterans to know or be aware of to help them, but VBA personnel don’t necessarily have outlets outside of “official VA communication channels” to get that information out to Veterans.
 Since I am not a VA employee, I am not limited by the risk of losing my VA job.
 I can tell Veterans things that VA employees cannot.